Jailbreak (AC/DC song): Video

-The music video for "Jailbreak" was filmed in March 1976 for the Australian music programme Countdown.
+The music video for "Jailbreak" was filmed in March 1976 for the Australian music program Countdown.
 Filming was directed by Paul Drane in a quarry in the Melbourne suburb of Albion, near Sunshine.
 The video featured the band's then-current lineup playing the song.
-Angus Young is dressed in what he later described as "little convict pajamas", Bon Scott and Phil Rudd are dressed in blue prisoner uniform covered with typical Australian Broad Arrow, and Malcolm Young and Mark Evans are dressed as guards.
+Angus Young is dressed in what he later described as "little convict pajamas", Bon Scott and Phil Rudd are dressed in blue prisoner uniform covered with typical Australian broad arrow, and Malcolm Young and Mark Evans are dressed as guards.

 Additionally, the band acts out the section of the song that details the protagonist's escape from prison.
 The film shows the prisoners (Scott, Angus and Rudd) doing hard labour under watch of the prison guards (Malcolm and Evans).
 Later, the prisoners manage to blow open the gates to the prison.
-Rudd and Angus are able to escape, but Scott is shot by Malcolm and Evans as he attempts to do the same.
+Rudd and Angus are able to escape, but Scott is shot in the back by the guards as he attempts to do the same.
 The video is dubbed with the studio track from the Dirty Deeds Done Dirt Cheap album.

 "Jailbreak" is one of the first videos to make use of explosives and fake blood.
 Drane is quoted as saying, "We didn't really know how much [explosive] we were going to need to make the doors fly open, and I had a couple of guys from props with sticks, trying to push the doors apart, so the hinges are not really there...It was the first time we'd had access to anything like this, these exploding blood packs."

 This video was featured on AC/DC's Family Jewels DVD.
 An alternate video, which features the band simply playing on a stage, was also filmed which is available in the Backtracks box set.